 Laura Bogardus, PhD, SHRM-SCP Co-President

-Dr. Laura Bogardus is one of South Carolina’s most respected authorities on workplace and change management issues.
+Dr. Laura Bogardus is one of South Carolina’s most respected authorities on workplace and organizational development issues.

-After graduation, she was hired as Project Director for Greenville Works, a collaboration of 12 economic development, education, and workforce development organizations.
-The experience did much toward refining her collaborative leadership skills, but she yearned to understand how to move beyond programmatic limitations and affect larger systems change.
-This eventually led to pursuing a Ph.D. in International Family and Community Studies from Clemson University.
+After graduation, she worked as project director for Greenville Works, a collaboration of 12 economic development, education, and workforce development organizations.
+This coalition leveraged the power of collective action to lead the area’s sector-based workforce efforts, resulting in high-skill, high-wage employment for hundreds.
+This experience fueled her desire to move beyond programmatic limitations and affect larger systems change, leading to pursuit of a Ph.D. in International Family and Community Studies at Clemson University.

 At Clemson, her perspective on access to opportunity was influenced by her studies in universal human rights.
 As a doctoral candidate she was the recipient of several prestigious awards, including the Excellence in Engagement and Social Advocacy Graduate Student Award; the Kimbrough and Melton Parents Award; and the Graduate Student Award of Excellence.